The Diffuse Gamma-Ray Flux from Clusters of Galaxies: Results

+Another study~\cite{zandanel2015high} estimated the flux using a simple relation between the gamma-ray luminosity and the cluster mass.
+They constrained the radio-loud cluster count from observations by the Radio Astronomy Observatory Very Large Array sky survey \cite{giovannini1999radio, cassano2010connection} and also assumed that the radio luminosity scales linearly with the hadronic high-energy emission.
+Their results are also comparable with ours.

-Though individual source populations such as blazars \cite{ajello2015origin}, misaligned-AGNs \cite{di2013diffuse} and star-forming galaxies (SFGs) \cite{roth2021diffuse} can contribute to a fairly large fraction to the DGRB for energies below TeV \cite{fornasa2015nature}, and even considering more recent claims that indicate that SFGs alone can explain the DGRB observed by Fermi-LAT \cite{roth2021diffuse}, our results demonstrate that the cumulative gamma-ray flux from clusters can dominate over the contribution from individual classes of sources at energies $\gtrsim 100$~GeV.
-The implications of our calculations are extremely important considering that the contribution from clusters is \emph{guaranteed} if high-energy CRs are present in the ICM.
+Though individual source populations such as blazars \cite{ajello2015origin, Raniere2022isotropic}, misaligned-AGNs \cite{di2013diffuse} and star-forming galaxies (SFGs) \cite{roth2021diffuse} can contribute to a fairly large fraction to the DGRB for energies below TeV \cite{fornasa2015nature, ackermann2016resolving} (see Fig. S9 of the Supplementary Material), our results demonstrate that the cumulative gamma-ray flux from clusters can dominate over the integrated contribution of individual classes of unresolved sources, at energies $\gtrsim 100$~GeV.
+The implications of our calculations are extremely important considering that the contribution from clusters is guaranteed if high-energy CRs are present in the ICM.